-A tricolon is an ancient poetic device in which three words or phases are combined to emphasize a point.
-Tricola are found throughout the Bible but only recently have paired tricola been discovered.
+A tricolon is an ancient poetic device in which three words or phrases are combined to emphasize a point.
+Tricola are found throughout the Bible but only recently has paired tricola been discovered.

 Paired tricola are two tricola which share a common colon.
 Jeff Lindsay explains:

 The Book of Mormon appears to contain paired tricola which would be very unexpected if Joseph Smith had dictated it on the fly.
-Jeff Lindsay notes 1 Nephi 22:15-17 as a paired tricola:
+Jeff Lindsay highlights 1 Nephi 22:15-17 as a paired tricola:

 A1: (15,16) day cometh … wicked ….as stubble, day cometh they must be burned

 A2: (16) time cometh – fullness of the wrath of God upon men – not suffer wicked to destroy the righteous

 B: (17) He will preserve the righteous – even if fullness of his wrath must come

 C1: (17) the righteous be preserved – even unto destruction of enemies by fire

 C2: (17) the righteous need not fear – saved, even as by fire

 In this instance, the first tricola contains elements of time and coming, and the second tricola contains elements of being preserved.
 However the common colon contains both.